TodePond/Arroost/README.md

 1. The user-interface is in the [arroost](https://github.com/TodePond/Arroost/tree/main/source/arroost) folder.
 2. The inner-engine is in the [nogan](https://github.com/TodePond/Arroost/tree/main/source/nogan) folder.

+## Can I contribute?

+Yeah!

+Check out the [issues](https://github.com/TodePond/Arroost/issues) for ideas on what to explore.
+I have no immediate plans to do anything marked as [stretch goal](https://github.com/TodePond/Arroost/issues?q=is%3Aopen+is%3Aissue+label%3A%22stretch+goal%22), so feel free to dive into one of those!

+Another way to get involved is by **testing out Arroost** on different devices, and letting me know what bugs it has (by [making an issue](https://github.com/TodePond/Arroost/issues/new)).
+If you're interested, check out the [guide](https://github.com/TodePond/Arroost/blob/main/documentation/manual-testing.md)!

+I'm very happy to help you with any of this, as I'm actively working on Arroost!
+Contact me in the [fediverse](https://elk.zone/universeodon.com/@TodePond).
+(Sorry, I don't use X anymore).

 ## Can I run it locally?

 Yes!
 To run it locally, clone this repo, then run a local file server.<br>